 Error Checking and Quality Control

 Providers must have SOPs for checking data for completeness and accuracy following a prescribed schedule with clear deadlines and an appropriate number of staff members explicitly assigned to perform the data-checking functions.
-Staff members assigned to review data must review data in a timely manner for completeness and accuracy and obtain error reports from to review immediately after data entry.
+Staff members assigned to review data must review data in a timely manner for completeness and accuracy and obtain error reports from TEAMS to review immediately after data entry.
 To perform their jobs, staff members assigned to review data must have access to all staff—teachers, intake staff, data entry staff, and administrative staff—and the authority to obtain cooperation from these staff members, as well as access to test information and participant data.

 Data Collection and Entry Requirements

-Previously, TWC required all test scores to be entered into TEAMS, with no more than a two-week delay between actual activity and activity reported in TEAMS.
+Previously, TWC required all test scores to be entered into TEAMS with no more than a two-week delay between actual activity and activity reported in TEAMS.
 Starting with PY’19–20, TWC has revised this data entry requirement to align to the data validation deadlines.
 Providers must ensure that the AEL program director validates data in TEAMS by the 15th of each month for activity in the previous month.
 For example, data for services that occur in May must be validated in TEAMS by June 15th.

 Beginning July 1, 2019, AEL providers must adhere to the updated data collection and TEAMS data entry requirements and include these requirements in SOPs for data collection, PII, and data management.
 As tests are considered data for reporting purposes, providers must follow the data validation schedule (15th of each month for the previous month’s activities), as outlined in Table 13: AEL Data Entry Due Dates (below), for entering test scores and related data into TEAMS.